 The evening before the attack, Companies L and M, Fifth Calvary, commanded by Captain William H. Brown, accompanied by 30 Apache scouts, struggled through the snow-covered Superstition Mountains to join Company G of the same regiment, from Fort McDowell, with their 100 Pima Indians.
 This combined group was in the heart of hostile Apache country and "looking for a fight:" They were camped at the mouth of Cottonwood Creek on the Salt River.
 The native scouts, commanded by a half-breed named Archie MacIntosh, went ahead to look for this rancheria supposed to be in the Mazatzal or Four Peaks area, where Delche was possibly hiding.
 An Apache scout, named Nantaje (known to the soldiers as Joe), working with Major Brown, could lead the white men to the hiding place of the peoples.
 The plan was to surround and surprise the people in Skeleton Cave and bring an end to the attacks and powers of the chiefs and warriors.
 That night, the Apache scouts skinned a mule and feasted in anticipation of the fight.

-At dawn, on a snowy Christmas Morning, December 28, 1872, the 130 man force led by Captain William H. Brown and Nantaje, used techniques learned from the scouts, and crept towards the cave with their moccasins stuffed with dry grass (instead of heavy Cavalry boots).
+At dawn, on the snowy morning of December 28, 1872, the 130 man force led by Captain William H. Brown and Nantaje, used techniques learned from the scouts, and crept towards the cave with their moccasins stuffed with dry grass (instead of heavy Cavalry boots).
 Their footsteps were thus muffled as they worked their way on hard rocks towards the cave.
 Soldiers carried only bacon, bread, and a little coffee, and their guns and ammunition.
 Mules and surplus equipment were left behind.

 Nantaje and MacIntosh led a detachment of six of the best shots under Lt.
 William J. Ross along a rough trail down the canyon of the Salado.
 A fall would have meant instant death.
 As they rounded a turn, there was the shelter on a shelf above the canyon, protected by great, smooth boulders that had fallen from the cliff.
 The soldiers fired on a small party, supposedly just back from a raid, who were hunched around a small fire in front of the cave.
 They hit many of their targets, who were silhouetted by the fire, killing at least six.
 Then, yells of surprise and hatred answered the soldiers from warriors inside the cave, who shot arrows in the general direction of the attack, but Ross and his men were safe behind rocks and he quickly rushed some of the men to rocks on the other side of the entrance.